United Kingdom

 Switzerland

-The research themes of the SPPN cover a wide range, from fundamental ecological and biological research using model plants and crops, to applied research in field and orchard crops.
-Plant phenotyping infrastructure is available at the landscape, field and…
+The SPPN's research spans from fundamental ecological/biological studies using model plants to applied research on field and orchard crops.
+It provides comprehensive phenotyping infrastructure available at multiple scales: landscape, field, individual plant, and organ levels.

 Privacy Preference Center